-During the first quarter of 2021, significant progress has been made in the fight against COVID-19 with the distribution and administration of vaccines.
-However, it remains unclear how quickly the vaccines will be administered nationwide and globally, how widespread vaccine acceptance becomes, or when the restrictions that were imposed to slow the spread of the pandemic will be lifted entirely.
+During the first half of 2021, significant progress has been made in the fight against COVID-19 with the distribution and administration of vaccines.
+However, the highly contagious Delta variant has raised doubts about how quickly the world will return to "pre-pandemic" norms.
+Uncertainty remains as to the ability to vaccinate those unvaccinated nationwide and globally, and when the restrictions that were imposed to slow the spread of the pandemic will be lifted entirely, or if those restrictions that were previously lifted will be reinstated.
 In this regard, the Association will adjust its business continuity plan to maintain the most effective and efficient business operations while safeguarding the health and safety of employees.
-In addition, the Association continues to work with borrowers to offer appropriate solutions to meet their operating and liquidity needs.
+In addition, the Association continues to work with borrowers to offer appropriate solutions to meet their operating and liquidity needs..